agstub/subglacial-inversion/README.md

 Author: Aaron Stubblefield (Columbia University, LDEO).

 # Overview
-This program inverts for a basal velocity anomaly "w" or the basal friction field "beta" given the observed surface elevation change "h_obs" by solving a least-squares minimization problem
+This program inverts for (1) basal velocity anomaly "w", (2) the basal friction field "beta", or (3) the sub-shelf melt rate "m" given the observed surface elevation change "h_obs" by solving a least-squares minimization problem

-The main model assumptions are (1) linear viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations of a uniform background flow.
+The main model assumptions are (1) Newtonian viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations of a uniform background flow.
 These assumptions allow for efficient solution of the forward model: 2D (map-plane) Fourier transforms and convolution in time are the main operations.